Please read this information carefully before booking on a retreat.

 Please bring: Sheets, pillow cases and towels (blankets, sleeping bags and pillows are available), warm waterproof clothing and footwear, thick socks or slippers (no shoes are worn indoors), comfortable, modest and loose fitting clothing and a small torch.

 Mobile phones and messages: Mobiles, laptops, iPads, iPods etc. should not be used within the Amaravati grounds and you are not allowed to charge mobile electrical devices in the Retreat Centre.
-If someone needs to contact you they can leave a message on 07977 591333.
+In case of an emergency if someone needs to contact you they can send a text message to 0771 883 5958.
 We do not have access to the Retreat Centre office phone either before or during the retreat.
 A pay phone is available in the monastery.

 Donations: We are very fortunate that ALBA retreats take place at Amaravati Buddhist Monastery.
 The Retreat Centre estimates the costs of running retreats at £60 for a weekend and £100 for a five-day retreat, including food.
 These costs are met out of donations made at previous retreats.
 We ask you to make a donation towards future retreats so that others may benefit.
 We welcome any donation, either greater or smaller than £60/£100, depending on what you can afford.
 No deposit is required.
 You will be invited to make your donation at registration by cash or cheque (cheques payable to The English Sangha Trust).

 Retreat programme: ALBA retreats are led by experienced lay Buddhist meditation teachers.
 The programme for the retreat is created by the teacher.
 The main focus is the cultivation of mindfulness through sitting and walking meditation, instruction, talks and discussion.
 Newcomers to meditation and Buddhism are always welcome.